 You may only possess a firearm if you have been granted a firearm certificate by the Connétable of the Parish in which you live (see the Firearms (Jersey) Law 2000 jerseylaw.je).
 The only exemptions are air weapons designed for use under water and air weapons with a muzzle energy of less than one foot-pound.

 A firearms certificate is also required for ammunition for a firearm (this does not include cartridges containing five or more shot, none of which exceeds .23 of an inch in diameter, ammunition for an air weapon, and blank cartridges not exceeding one inch in diameter measured immediately in front of the rim or cannelure of the base of the cartridge - please ask for further details if you are unsure).

 Complete the 'Application for a Firearm Certificate', available from your Parish Hall, to apply for the:

 - Grant or renewal of a firearm certificate - you must provide two referees (details of those who may act as referee are on the application form).
-A firearm certificate is valid for five years and costs £45 (from 1 May 2017).
+A firearm certificate is valid for five years and costs £45

 - Variation of your name or address on your firearm certificate

 - Variation of firearms or ammunition details on your firearm certificate - the charge for a variation (if the total number of firearms increases) is £20; there is no charge if you are reducing the number of firearms held.

 The holder of a firearm certificate must comply with all conditions imposed including -

 - notify the Connétable of any change in his place of residence (use the